-Whether you need information or guidance about disclosure, disability support funding or the transfer and viva process, our Disability Team can help, guide and support you.
+Whether you need information about disclosure, funding, or the transfer and viva process, our Disability Team can support you.

-You only need to disclose to the University once.
+You only need to tell us about your disability once.
 Any personal information relating to your disability will be kept confidential and will be shared on a "need to know" basis only with those people directly responsible for teaching, supervising or supporting you.

 There are two opportunities to disclose before you start on your course: